Cat Dental Health: Why It Matters

 Tooth Resorption

-Unique to cats and extremely common (30-70%).
-The body's own cells start breaking down tooth structure.
-These lesions are intensely painful and usually require extraction.
+Unique to cats, affecting 30-70%.
+The body's own cells break down tooth structure.
+Intensely painful, usually requires extraction.

-A devastating immune-mediated condition where the entire mouth becomes inflamed.
+A devastating immune-mediated condition.
+The entire mouth becomes inflamed.
 Often requires full-mouth tooth extraction for relief.

 Signs Your Cat Has Dental Pain